Cwantic/Documentation/Python/Info.md

 ## 2. Example

-[See an example here](https://documentation.metapiping.com/Python/Samples/info.html) : Show informations about a study
+[See an example here](https://documentation.metapiping.com/Python/Samples/info.html) : Show informations about a study.